 This course provides students with an understanding of which codes and specifications govern the determination of design structural, heating/cooling, and lighting/electrical loads for buildings and other structures.
-It introduces students to the determination of applicable code provisions, the application of those code provisions, and also to methods for calculating and estimating loads that are not specifically addressed, or are insufficiently addressed, in code books, manuals, and elsewhere (e.g., special studies, rules of thumb, past experience, expert elicitation).
-The course provides the basic knowledge and skills for the determination and use of such loads in courses such and steel structures design, concrete structures design, HVAC, plumbing, electrical/lighting, and Senior Project.
+It introduces students to the determination of applicable code provisions, the application of those code provisions, and also to methods for calculating and estimating loads that are not specifically addressed, (or are insufficiently addressed), in code books, manuals, and elsewhere (e.g., special studies, rules of thumb, past experience, expert elicitation).
+The course provides the basic knowledge and skills for the determination and use of such loads in courses such as steel structures design, concrete structures design, HVAC, plumbing, electrical/lighting, and Senior Project.
 Lectures introduce topics and methods of application; the laboratory emphasizes the application of codes and methods on varying structure types.
-2 hour of lecture, 2 hours of lab per week.
-Prerequisite: MAT-1520, CET-2120, and ARC-2032, or approved previous work related to structural, architectural, electrical, or HVAC systems.
+2 hours of lecture, 2 hours of laboratory per week.
+Prerequisite: ARC-2032, CET-2120, and MAT-1520 or instructor permission.